girl on laptop in bed

 Finding the right balance between remote and on-site work

-Some companies are forcing employees back into the office, but, as highlighted in our recent article, they are shooting themselves in the foot.
-The vast majority of workers no longer see flexible work arrangements as a “nice-to-have” option.
-You might think, “Alright, we will switch to hybrid work then and ask team members to come on-site two days a week.
+Some companies are forcing employees back into the office, but the vast majority of workers no longer see flexible work arrangements as a “nice-to-have” option.
+You might think, “Alright, we will switch to hybrid work then and ask team members to come on-site twice a week.
 Voilà, done!”
-We wish it was that easy, but it’s not.
-Every company, industry, and team is different.
+We wish it were that easy.
+But every company, industry, and team is different.
 What works for one doesn’t for another.
+While working from home 2 days a week seems to be the best ratio, flexibility remains key.

-Let’s say you have a multigenerational workforce.
-Baby Boomers, Gen X, and Millennials prefer to be on-site 1 to 2 days a week, whereas Gen Z expects to meet their colleagues in-person 3 to 4 days a week.
-This kind of information is important to consider to plan a successful hybrid work strategy.
+For example, Baby Boomers, Gen X, and Millennials prefer to be on-site 1 to 2 days a week, whereas Gen Z expects to meet their colleagues in person 3 to 4 days a week.
+This information is important to consider if you aim to implement a successful hybrid work strategy.

 Building a strong corporate culture and maintaining workplace connection

 The office plays a central part in fostering organizational culture.
-So how do you keep sharing and promoting your corporate values when people aren’t coming on-site as often as they used to?
-The decrease in corporate culture is one of the most common pieces of feedback from managers and employees regarding remote work.
+So, how do you keep sharing and promoting your corporate values when people aren’t coming on-site as often as they used to?
+The decrease in corporate culture is one of the most common feedback from managers and employees regarding remote work.
 This goes hand in hand with the loss of workplace connection.
-If you don’t find ways to boost these two aspects, employees start to feel less connected to their colleagues, their job, and the company.
+Employees can feel less connected to their colleagues, jobs, and the company if they don't find ways to boost these two aspects.

 Leading a hybrid team

-Managing a remote, hybrid, or distributed workforce isn’t the same as leading a team that you see in-person every day.
-It requires some adjustments from both sides, yet it is the managers’ role to promote remote work best practices and an employee-centric approach to make it work.
-Not only do you have to know who is working where and when, but you also have to keep a close eye on your employees’ needs and well-being.
+Managing a remote, hybrid, or distributed workforce isn’t the same as leading a team you see in person daily.
+It requires some adjustments from both sides.
+Yet it is the managers’ role to promote remote work best practices and an employee-centric approach to make it work.
+You have to know who is working, where, and when, and you also have to monitor your employees’ needs and well-being closely.
 For instance, noticing symptoms of workplace burnout is easier when you meet your staff daily than when you see them only once a week.

 Creating a fair and inclusive work environment

-“41% of employees feel that remote workers don’t have equal opportunities for career growth.”3 Biased behaviors can easily rise in a hybrid work environment.
+“41% of employees feel that remote workers don’t have equal opportunities for career growth.”2 Biased behaviors can easily rise in a hybrid work environment.
 For example, on-site workers might know about new job openings before their home-office colleagues just because they’ve shared a coffee with the right person.
 Moreover, some managers struggle with the idea of not seeing their staff working when they are at home.
-This can also lead to unfair treatment as they might have the feeling that people who come more to the office work more than remote employees (which is not true at all, and often the opposite).
+This can also lead to unfair treatment as they might have the feeling that people who come to the office work more than those who operate from home (although it is often the opposite).

 Mental health issues and burnout

-As mentioned, allowing more flexibility at work usually has a positive effect on employees’ mental health, but it can have the opposite effect in some cases.
-For example, a poor corporate culture or micromanagement practices often increase.
-If flexible work is not implemented thoughtfully, stress and frustration might also arise among your team as they can’t perform to their best ability.
-This frequently happens when companies don’t have a clear hybrid work policy and don’t provide their staff with the equipment they need (collaboration and communication tools, hybrid office solutions, etc.).
+As mentioned, allowing more flexibility at work usually positively affects employees’ mental health, but it can have the opposite effect if not implemented thoughtfully.
+For example, a poor corporate culture or micromanagement practices can develop in a hybrid work setup.
+Stress and frustration can also arise among workers when the switch to hybrid work practices is poorly structured and managed.
+This frequently happens when companies don’t have a clear hybrid work policy or provide their staff with proper equipment (collaboration and communication tools, desk booking software, project management platforms, etc.).

-When working from home, cybersecurity becomes even more crucial for IT teams and companies.
-Keeping the workplace safe and secure is more difficult when employees work from different locations with unsecured internet connections and personal equipment.
+Cybersecurity becomes even more crucial for companies and IT teams with a hybrid work setup.
+Keeping the workplace safe and secure is more difficult when employees work from different locations with sometimes unsecured internet connections and personal equipment.
 The development of remote work practices and technology opens a new door for hackers to attack your network and access your private data.
-This makes cyber risk management an even higher priority than it was already.
+This makes cyber risk management an even higher priority than it was already before.

-👋 Are you looking for more information about cybersecurity?
-Read our article about hybrid workforce security and learn the best practice to protect your digital work environment!
+👋Read our article about hybrid workforce security and learn the best practices to protect your digital work environment!

-Solutions to overcome the potential disadvantages of hybrid work
+Solutions to minimize the challenges of hybrid work

 Ask your employees for feedback

-The best way to create a successful hybrid work model is to do it with your employees' feedback.
+Requesting your employees' feedback is the best way to create a successful hybrid work policy.
 They know what works for them and what doesn’t regarding this new working style.
-You can collect information during an informal conversation, send anonymous employee satisfaction questionnaires specifically targeting this topic, organize team meetings to discuss areas of improvement, and so on.
-Most importantly, don’t assume that a certain idea will work without consulting your team first.
+You can collect information during an informal conversation, send anonymous employee satisfaction questionnaires specifically targeting this topic, and organize team meetings to discuss areas of improvement...
+Most importantly, don’t assume a particular idea will work without consulting your team first.

 Check your workplace analytics

-If you’ve intended to build a smart office, there is a high chance you use different technologies.
-These tools constantly gather data about your staff’s behaviors.
+If you’ve focused on building a smart office, there is a high chance you use multiple technologies.
+These tools constantly gather data about your staff’s behaviors (as soon as they’ve signed a Data Processing Agreement).
 By checking these workplace analytics, you can observe if:

 • they tend to use more this or that communication channels;